Dear Pretty Printables Princess Club members,

 Why not use this time for excellent family bonding?
-You can even have planning sessions with your kids using our pretty planner printables.
+You can even have planning sessions with your kids using my pretty planner printables.
 It’s never too early to get organized and learn how to plan!
 Why not teach your kids how to be more productive with their time by planning?

 Take A Peep At Your October Planner Printables:

 You will receive a total of 11 beautifully designed planner printables in the Spooky Fall theme!
 Here are the printables you will receive:

 - Spooky Fall Planner Cover Printable